 To practise as an OT in a Canadian province, annual registration with the appropriate provincial regulatory authority is mandatory, requiring the completion of a registration form.

-In the territories - where occupational therapy is not regulated - OTs can register with the national association, the Canadian Association of Occupational Therapists (CAOT).
-Some employers require registration with a provincial regulatory body.
+In the territories - where occupational therapy is not regulated - OTs can register with the national association, the Canadian Association of Occupational Therapists (CAOT), or with a provincial regulatory body as is sometimes mandated via employer requirements.